You may get your stimulus check faster with direct deposit. Set up payment with IRS app

-The IRS is now depositing stimulus checks into the bank accounts of nearly 90 million US residents who meet the requirements to receive a coronavirus economic relief payment of up to $1,200.
-And the federal agency mailed the first wave of paper checks on April 24.
-If you're eligible for a stimulus payment and would rather not wait for a check in the mail, the IRS says you have time to set up direct deposit to have your impact money sent straight to you bank account.
+Starting April 24, the IRS mailed out the first wave of paper stimulus checks.
+And the federal agency is already depositing payments into the bank accounts of nearly 90 million US residents who are eligible to receive a coronavirus economic relief payment of up to $1,200.
+And If you meet the requirement for a stimulus payment and would rather not wait for a mailed check, the IRS says you have time still to set up direct deposit to have your impact money sent straight to you bank account.
 We'll show you how to set up direct deposit with the IRS through its Get My Payment app.

 It may take 20 weeks for every paper check to be mailed, according to a schedule from the US House of Representatives Ways and Means Committee.
 You could receive your payment by a much earlier date -- if you set up by Thursday of one week, you could get your payment as soon as the following week -- by setting up direct deposit if you meet the qualifications.